DR. ENUF IS HERE!

 The story of Johnson City Tennessee's most famous product

-There is another legend that needs to be looked into, this is the myth that Tri-City Beverage were the ones who were granting franchises to other bottling companies after they acquired their own franchise.
-This is based on the assumption that Tri-City actually owned the brand since that time, I guess that picture of the formula being transported in a locked case at Tri-City airport in 1951 has them assuming that Charlie bought the brand then.
-I don't think that this is true and research into the Dr. Enuf trademark backs my theory up.
-The Mark Williams Chemical Company were the owners of the Dr. Enuf trademark until signing over the trademark to the Dr. Enuf Corporation of East Tennessee (aka Tri-City Beverage) on September 11, 1989.(3) So it is much more likely that it is Mark Williams Chemical that is handing out franchises, maybe with the help of Charlie Gordon, which might be the bit of truth behind this particular legend.
+There is another legend that claims that Tri-City Beverage was granting franchises to other bottling companies after they acquired their own franchise.
+This is based on the assumption that Tri-City actually owned the brand at the time.
+I guess that picture of the formula being transported in a locked case at Tri-City airport in 1951 has them assuming that Charlie bought the brand at that time.
+Actually the Mark Williams Chemical Company were the owners of the Dr. Enuf trademark until signing it over to the Dr. Enuf Corporation of East Tennessee (aka Tri-City Beverage) on September 11, 1989.(3) This means that the Mark Williams Chemical was handing out franchises until that point, maybe with some help from Charlie Gordon, which might be the bit of truth behind this particular legend.

 TCB-1